agilepro/software-craftsmanship/docs/Design/installation-manual-analysis.md

 ## Conclusions

-**Caution:** the installation manual exposes only part of the difficulty of install, so we won’t find all the problems this way, but it is a good place to start.
+**Caution:** the installation manual exposes only part of the difficulty of install, so we won't find all the problems this way, but it is a good place to start.
 Because this team had a habit of writing up manual procedures for the user, to avoid limitations in the code, the manual itself was a mine of valuable suggestions on how to make the code more robust and secure.
 Needless manual steps are eliminated, unnecessary parts of the product are eliminated, and conditions are built into the code to test for, and in some cases accommodate exceptional situations.